White House launches climate initiatives to arm communities against floods, extreme weather

 Houston’s ‘Wild West’ growth: How the city’s development may have contributed to devastating flooding

-FEMA’s request for input comes less than two weeks after the agency raised rates for many homeowners living in flood-prone areas, by factoring climate risk into its policies for the first time.
+FEMA’s request for input comes less than two weeks after the agency raised rates for many homeowners living in flood-prone areas, factoring climate risk into its policy premiums for the first time.
 The future impacts could be large; a report from the First Street Foundation released Monday showed that the effects of climate change will place 1.2 million additional residential properties at serious risk of flooding over the next 30 years.

 Some states and localities have developed their own flood mapping to guide building policies; a July report from the Government Accountability Office found that many of FEMA’s flood-plain maps are outdated and do not reflect how climate change may affect flood risk.

-The effort to change the way American cities and towns build in the face of floods coincides with an escalation in damages from these storms, which have grown more intense with rising temperatures.
+The effort to change the way American cities and towns build in the face of floods coincides with an escalation in damage from these storms, which have grown more intense with rising temperatures.

-Since the 1980s, flood- and storm-related disasters have caused $1.7 trillion dollars in damage — with more than a third of the costs occurring in the last five years.
-Forty years ago, the United States experienced roughly two billion-dollar events annually; in the last decade, it has experienced an average of 10 a year.
+Since the 1980s, flood- and storm-related disasters have caused $1.7 trillion of damage — with more than a third of that occurring in the past five years.
+Forty years ago, the United States experienced a $2 billion weather disaster roughly annually; in the past decade, it has experienced an average of 10 a year.

-The federal flood program has spent more than $69 billion on flood insurance claims since 1973, with half of that paid in the last 12 years.
+The federal flood program has spent more than $69 billion on insurance claims since 1973, with half of that paid in the past 12 years.

-Tropical storms and hurricanes caused the most damage and deaths over the past four decades.
-Hurricane Ida is the most expensive disaster this year, with initial damage estimates at $64.5 billion dollars — making it the fifth-costliest hurricane in U.S. history.
+Tropical storms and hurricanes inflicted their heaviest damage and their highest death toll over the past four decades.
+Hurricane Ida has been the most expensive disaster this year, with initial damage estimates at $64.5 billion — making it the fifth-costliest hurricane in U.S. history.

-“It is important to review these standards since climate change is escalating flood risk in many places around the country,” said Carolyn Kousky, executive director at the University of Pennsylvania’s Risk Management and Decision Processes Center.
+“It is important to review these standards, since climate change is escalating flood risk in many places around the country,” said Carolyn Kousky, executive director at the University of Pennsylvania’s Risk Management and Decision Processes Center.
 “Since our development is very long-lived, it is critical that our building standards consider future increases in risk instead of being backward looking.”

-The federal government’s current minimum flood plain requirements include obtaining permits to determine whether construction will be in a flood plain, and ensuring that homes and nonresidential structures in high-risk areas are above certain flood levels or have watertight floodproofing.
-The requirements also typically prohibit construction on some floodways and include additional measures to protect buildings in coastal areas against waves and storm surge.
+The federal government’s current minimum flood plain requirements include obtaining a determination of whether construction will be in a flood plain, and ensuring that homes and nonresidential structures in high-risk areas are above certain flood levels or have watertight flood-proofing.
+The requirements also typically prohibit construction on some floodways and include additional measures to protect buildings in coastal areas against waves and storm surges.

 However, many of these standards are based on outdated building codes and flood plain maps.
-In January, the Association of State Floodplain Management and the Natural Resources Defense Council submitted a petition with recommendations to revise the current FEMA flood plain management.
+In January, the Association of State Floodplain Management and the Natural Resources Defense Council submitted a petition with recommendations to revise FEMA flood plain management.

 The petition called on the agency to improve flood mapping and strengthen minimum standards, such as increasing the elevations at which homes in high-risk regions are built.
 FEMA has published excerpts of the report, but it has not yet adopted the recommendations as the agency’s flood plain management standards.

 The announcement is one of several the White House is making Tuesday as part of a Climate and Equity Roundtable in Detroit hosted by the National Oceanic and Atmospheric Administration.
-NOAA, which awarded $171 million in new climate research grants as part of the event, plans to hold additional roundtables across the country to hear recommendations on how to improve its services and products for communities.
+NOAA, which awarded $171 million of new climate research grants as part of the event, plans to hold additional roundtables across the country to hear recommendations on improving its services and products for communities.

 The administration also launched a redesigned climate.gov website that incorporates artificial intelligence and better connects Americans with data, public-friendly climate explainers and teaching resources.
 Several federal offices and agencies also collaborated and delivered two new reports Tuesday to the National Climate Task Force with the aim of further improving open access to climate tools.

-Earlier this year, the Biden administration made around $5 billion available for community projects to prepare and protect against extreme weather and climate disasters.
+Earlier this year, the Biden administration made about $5 billion available for community projects to prepare and protect against extreme weather and climate disasters.